 Included in the price:

-20 general English lessons per week (15 hours)
+- 15 hours of English lessons per week

-Travel cards for zones 1 and 2 (access to all main tourist sites)
+- Travel tickets for travel in zones 1 and 2 (access to all main tourist sites)

 Section 2: Programme content and structure